-On cranes equipped with removable counterweights, make sure that the appropriate counterweight sections are properly installed for the lift being considered.
+On cranes equipped with removable counterweights, ensure the appropriate counterweight sections are properly installed for the lift being considered.

 Do not add material to the counterweight to increase capacity.
 United States Federal law prohibits modification or additions which affect the capacity or safe operation of the equipment without the manufacturer's written approval.
 [29CFR 1926.1434]